SteelCompendium/data-md-dse/Bestiary/Monsters/Devils/Devils.md

 Most devils speak Anjal and Caelian, among other languages.
 The more powerful a devil, the more languages they learn in order to more easily make ironclad contracts with a wide variety of people and cultures.
 Outside of rare circumstances, devils are always willing to negotiate, ever desiring to twist a situation in their favor.

-###### Devil Malice (Malice Features)

-At the start of any devil's turn, you can spend Malice to activate one of the following features.

-> 👤 **Bureaucratic Tape (3 Malice)**
->
-> One devil acting this turn uses a signature ability against an adjacent creature.
-On a tier 3 outcome, the target of the ability has a double bane on strikes (save ends).

-> ⭐️ **Underhanded Tactics (5+ Malice)**
->
-> One or two devils can teleport to a space adjacent to one or more creatures who aren't hidden and make a free strike.
-For each 2 additional Malice spent on this feature, one additional devil can teleport.

-> 🌀 **Read the Small Print (7 Malice)**
->
-> Each enemy in the encounter is subject to a bad deal proposed by the devils.
-An enemy must choose between having damage weakness 5 or taking a bane on power rolls.
-The bad deal lasts until the end of the encounter.

 > **Devil Temptations**
 >
 > Although some devils enjoy comfort and opulence for their own sake, they primarily use treasure as bargaining chips in fiendish compacts: bait on the devils' infernal barbs.